argrelay/argrelay/docs/dev_notes/top_todos.md

 *   Make Git plugin a bit more useful (e.g. in addition to loading commit data, be able to switch to pre-configured Git repos).

 *   Think of integration with `tmux` specifically, or other ways to open new shell windows in general.

+*   Add data center and server rack to demo data.